-PREREQUISITE: This course is the fourth in a series of four courses on the Japanese language.
-Prior to beginning this course, you should have completed Japanese Language: Introduction to Japanese Scripts, the Introduction to Japanese Phrases, and Japanese Language: Time and Parts of Speech courses.
+This course is the fourth in a series of four courses on the Japanese language.
+Prior to beginning this course, you should have completed the Introduction to Japanese Scripts, the Introduction to Japanese Phrases, and the Time and Parts of Speech courses.
 But if you're ready to go, why wait?
 Check out the course now and get one step closer to your first perfect Japanese conversation!Start Course Now

 After completing this course in Introduction to Japanese, you will: